graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 `IsTypeOf` to be set automatically for other use cases.
 Schema-first schemas will automatically set this property to `true` for all object graph types to retain the existing behavior.

+### 12. `ISchemaNodeVisitor.PostVisitSchema` method added

+Allows to revisit the schema after all other methods (types/fields/etc) have been visited.

 ## Breaking Changes

 ### 1. Query type is required